netdata/netdata/docs/netdata-cloud/netdata-cloud-on-prem/installation.md

 - 14GiB of memory
 - 160GiB for PVCs (SSD)

 > **_NOTE:_** Values for each component may vary depending on the type of load.
-The most intensive task, compute-wise, that the Cloud needs to perform is the initial sync of directly connected Agents.
-The testing for these requirements was done with 1,000 nodes directly connected to the Cloud.
-If you plan on spawning hundreds of new nodes in a few minutes time window, Postgres is going to be the first bottleneck.
-For example, a 2 vCPU / 8 GiB memory / 1k IOPS database can handle 1,000 nodes without any problems if your environment is fairly steady, adding nodes in 10-30 batches (directly connected).
+The most compute-intensive task that the On-Prem needs to perform is the initial sync of directly connected Agents.
+The testing for these requirements was conducted with 1,000 nodes directly connected to the On-Prem.
+If you plan on spawning hundreds of new nodes within a few minutes, Postgres will be the first bottleneck.
+For example, a 2 vCPU / 8 GiB memory / 1k IOPS database can handle 1,000 nodes without any problems if your environment is fairly steady, adding nodes in batches of 10-30 (directly connected).

 ## Preparations for Installation